 1. Combined OD/MS Program

 SCCO offers a combined OD/MS dual degree program.
-Once students have been successfully accepted into the OD program and completed all matriculation requirements including the full $1500 matriculation deposit, they may apply for the MS program and if accepted, will complete the degrees concurrently.
+Once students have been successfully accepted into the OD program and completed all matriculation requirements including the full $1500 matriculation deposit, they may apply for the Masters of Science in Vision Science program and, if accepted, will complete the degrees concurrently.

 - MS Curriculum & Course Numbers